aalto-ui/aim/README.md

 **Note:** A set of screenshots in the input directory can be excluded from the evaluation by listing their file names in the `exclude.txt` file.

-## Utility Tools
+## Utility Tools <a name="tools"></a>

-In addition, AIM backend supports the following utility tools to (i) ease development and (ii) improve code quality.
+In addition, AIM backend supports the following utility tools to (i) ease development and (ii) unify and improve code quality.
 Their installation and use is optional, but highly recommended.

 - **isort.** Python utility to automatically sort imports. https://pypi.org/project/isort/
 - **Black.** Python code formatter. https://pypi.org/project/black/